 29.9.1.
 As required by applicable federal, state, or City laws, rules, regulations, or policies, the Contractor will supplement the Maximum Contract Amount with an equal amount of eligible non-federal funds or allowable federal funds.
 Matching funds may be either cash or in-kind contributions.
 Prior to using federal funds as a source of matching funds, the Contractor shall require approval from the City and the applicable awarding agency.
 The Contractor shall report in writing to the City all contributions to be applied toward any non-federal match required under this Agreement ("Match Reports").
 Match Reports shall be submitted every four (4) months from the Term start date and attached to that month's invoice.
 The Contractor shall be responsible for documenting and maintaining accurate records to the reasonable satisfaction of the City and provide documentation that supports the match consistent with the federal guidelines found in 24 C.F.R.
 578, et seq.
 Such contributions shall be recorded on a Match Report and submitted to the City and shall be available along with back up documentation for review at the request of the City.
 Match Reports shall list all contributions provided by the Contractor toward the match requirement and shall list the total amount of contributions made as of the date of the Match Report.
 The City reserves the right to withhold, adjust and/or reallocate final payments under this Agreement if it determines that the required match is not being met to the City's satisfaction or the current spending is inconsistent with amounts of non-federal match contributions.
-The Contractor's Match Report shall be certified to be correct by an authorized representative of the Contractor and shall reference the Agreement number as designated below on the City's signature page.
+The Contractor and shall reference the Agreement number as designated below on the City's signature page.